Our Toddler Room...

 At this age, children will also be experiencing the change from nappies to potties and toilets.
 Whatever the challenge, you can be assured that our staff are well trained, motivated and committed and work alongside parents/carers during this transition.

-Individual Skills Based Curriculum, Planning and Assessment
+Reviewing your child’s development and Individual Skills Based Curriculum, Planning and Assessment

-We believe that a partnership between the parents and carers and the nursery is crucial in understanding what your child’s needs are so we can plan the best possible care for them.
-We therefore offer many opportunities for formal and informal meetings to discuss your child’s development.
 Practitioners will ensure that Parents/Carers feel comfortable about approaching them for advice, information, and support regarding their child’s care at all times and we will use various ways of ensuring that Parents/Carers are fully informed about their child’s day.
 We now allow parents/carers to enter the room to drop off and collect their child.

 Tapestry observations